hakanErgin/faktion-usecase/README.md

 ### Our solutions

 #### 1. OpenCV manipulations
-This first approach consists in comparing any input picture of a die that need to be classified as normal or anomalous with the _template_ of a normal dice.
+This first approach consists in comparing any input picture of a die to be classified as anomalous vs. normal with _templates_ of normal dice.
-The idea being that if the input die is normal it should show a difference with the template that is close to "zero".
-Whereas if the input die is anomalous, there should be a significant residual difference with the template.
+The idea being that if the input die is normal it should show a difference with the templates that is close to "zero".
+Whereas if the input die is anomalous, there should be a significant residual difference with the templates.

 We found that the difference - in terms of pixels values - is a fair proxy of the dice class (normal or not) and allows to reach a 0.84 F1-score for the anomalous class on the original dataset.